Project 0

 Task 4: Installing TensorFlow

 A few weeks into the course, we will start using TensorFlow, which may or may not already be installed with your version of Anaconda :).
 Let's check to see if you already have TensorFlow installed.
-Download the Check TensorFlow Notebook from the course website.
+Download the Check TensorFlow Notebook.
 Open up the .ipynb file and execute the code.
-If the code results in the version of TensorFlow being printed out, as in the image below (you can ignore the warning in pink), then you have TensorFlow installed (congratulations!) and you can stop here.
+If the code results in the version of TensorFlow being printed out, as in the image below (you can ignore the warning in pink), then you have TensorFlow installed.

 A screenshot showing confirmation that TensorFlow is installed.

-If TensorFlow is not installed, you should see an error message indicating that there is no module named 'tensorflow' as in the image below, and you should proceed with the instructions below to install TensorFlow.
+If you have TensorFlow installed, see what version is printed out.
+We want version 2.12.* as in the image above.
+If you have version 2.12.* (congratulations!), you can stop here.
+If you have a different version of TensorFlow, then you should uninstall this version and proceed with the instructions below for installing the correct version of TensorFlow.
+If you do not have TensorFlow installed, you should see an error message indicating that there is no module named 'tensorflow' as in the image below, and you should proceed with the instructions below to install TensorFlow.

 A screenshot showing that TensorFlow is not installed.